yairchu/yairchu.github.io/site/posts/split-merge-to-smaller-pieces.md

 done
 ```

-`sub-rebase.sh` applies a rebase up to the first parent of the base branch which has merge conflicts to address.
+It rebases up to the first parent of the base branch which has any merge conflicts to address (so it doesn't accumulate conflicts from multiple commits).

 Apply it to advance towards your complete merge in smaller, testable pieces.

 Notes:

+* This process works well when we commit often in small commits.
 * For resolving the conflicts, [I recommend using git-mediate](/posts/git-mediate-stops-fear)
 * Image from [this meme](https://www.reddit.com/r/funny/comments/ub7x3/fail_shape_sorter_college_campus_level/)